Luis Rubiales is going down kicking and screaming

 Spanish soccer chief Luis Rubiales was expected to resign Thursday amid backlash over his kiss on the lips of soccer player Jennifer Hermoso during the country’s World Cup medal ceremony.
-Instead, he attacked the spin head on, said he won’t step down, called the process a “witch hunt,” claimed there was “consent,” and capped it off with a tantrum that included everything but him rolling on the ground like a 2-year-old.
+Instead, he attacked the spin head-on, said he won’t step down, called the process a “witch hunt,” claimed there was “consent,” and capped it off with a tantrum that included everything but him rolling on the ground like a 2-year-old.

 “Do you think I have to resign?
 Well, I’m going to tell you something: I’m not going to resign!
 I’m not going to resign!
 I won’t resign!
 I’m not going to resign!
 I’m not going to resign!”
 Rubiales said.